mzattera/v4j/docs/010/index.md

 The distribution of characters across the page presents some anomalies which are statistically significant and are summarized in the table above.
 Many of these anomalies have been detected by several authors in the past, but some are possibly new:

-   1. 'k' and 'K' behaving differently then other gallows.
+   1. 'k' and 'K' behaving differently than other gallows.
    2. 'f', 't' and especially 'q' and 'p' tend to avoid last line of paragraphs.
    3. 'S' prefers to appear in first line of paragraphs.
    4. 'e' seems to appear more frequently without repetitions in first line (see low frequencies of ‘E’ and ‘B’).